 |Inbound Toll-free Calls||Monthly Fee||Per Minute Equivalent||Overage Per Minute|

-Vonage Business charge $9.99/mo for each virtual US local number.
+Vonage Business charges $9.99/mo for each virtual US local number.

 Automatic call recording is an extra $49.99/mo for up to 500 hours on Vonage Business.
 On-demand call recording is only $4.99/mo/extension for up to 15 hours of recording.

-8×8 Virtual Office Pro includes 1 GB of call recording, which equal 35 hours.
+8×8 Virtual Office Pro includes 1 GB of call recording, which equals 35 hours.
 Additional recording time is $12.99/GB.